 7. Panathenaic Stadium#

-The marble stadium where the first modern Olympics were held (1896).
-You can run on the track.
+The marble stadium where the first modern Olympics were held in 1896.
+You can actually walk onto the track and run on it, which I did, and which felt ridiculous and wonderful at the same time.

 Entry: €10 with audio guide Time needed: 45 minutes